Xpiee/whatsCooking/README.md

 There are 20 unique cuisines in the training dataset.
 These cuisines along with their distribution, in terms of count, is shown in the figure below:
-![Fig. 1: Bar graph showing distribution of Cuisines vs Count](images/Cuisine_Distribution.png) *italicized text*Fig. 1: Bar graph showing distribution of Cuisines vs Count
+![Fig. 1: Bar graph showing distribution of Cuisines vs Count](images/Cuisine_Distribution.png) *Fig. 1: Bar graph showing distribution of Cuisines vs Count*